danskiyq/spam-sender/README.md

 # spam-sender
-to launch spam install all files simply run script 'main.py' and follow instructions
+to launch spam install all files, then simply run script 'main.py' and follow instructions